That-Dev-Girl-Sites/talks.jhalabi.com/svg-in-wordpress/slides.md

 # Not done yet!

-We need to count the number of students from each major.
+We need to count the number of students from each state.

 ---